arnauddesombre/Python-Utilities/README.md

 Return:
 - shortest distances<br>
 - shortest path parents dictionary<br>
-- boolean indicating if a negative cycle exists<br>
+- Boolean indicating if a negative cycle exists<br>

 negative_cycle(graph, source) will return a list containing one negative cycle (note there can be multiple negative cycles).
-The first and last element of the list are the same ([A, B, ... , A])
+The first and last element of the list are the same ([A, B, ..., A])

 bellman_ford_path(parents, source, destination) will return the path (a list) from 'source' to 'destination'.
 Note that if there is a negative loop, this function will run indefinitely